Medical Assistant Scope of Practice by State

 Maryland Medical Assistant Scope of Practice

-In Maryland, the following tasks can be performed independently by a medical assistant; Patient preparation for physician examination, patient history interview, collecting and processing specimens, pregnancy tests, dipstick, and microscopic urinalysis, and rapid streptococcal testing and throat cultures; Application of tuberculin skin tests, Electrocardiography, Administering basic pulmonary function tests; and visual field tests.
+In Maryland, the following tasks can be performed independently by qualified medical assistants: Patient preparation for physician examination, patient history interview, collecting and processing specimens, pregnancy tests, dipstick, and microscopic urinalysis, and rapid streptococcal testing and throat cultures; Application of tuberculin skin tests, Electrocardiography, Administering basic pulmonary function tests; and visual field tests.

 Massachusetts Medical Assistant Scope of Practice